adbonnin/flutter_angle_detector/README.md

 A Flutter widget that calculates the angle (in radians) between its center and the user's touch position.

+You can check out a live demo using Widgetbook [here](https://adbonnin.github.io/flutter_angle_detector).

 [![Pub](https://img.shields.io/pub/v/angle_detector.svg)](https://pub.dartlang.org/packages/angle_detector)

 ## Getting started